carlRondoni/carlrondoni.github.io/README.md

 # My Portfolio Website

-Basic website with plain HTML, from what I remember in my early days as a Front End Developer.
+Basic website with plain HTML, from what I remember in my last days as a Front End Developer.

 I did it with: